Ransomware is more than three decades old but remains one of today's most disruptive types of cyber attack.

-Ransomware is a costly, disruptive cyber threat that organisations must address in their security awareness programs.
-Paying ransoms, while sometimes unavoidable, only encourages attackers to repeat their behaviour—and helps fund the next attack.
+Ransomware is a costly, disruptive cyber threat that organizations must address in their security awareness programs.
+Paying ransoms, while sometimes unavoidable, only encourages attackers to repeat their behavior—and helps fund the next attack.
 A better approach is to prevent ransomware from taking hold in the first place.
 The opportunity to increase user awareness of the ransomware threat is high given that 31% of adult users assessed by Proofpoint said they don't know what ransomware is and about one-third identified it incorrectly.
 (See the results of this assessment in our "2022 State of the Phish" report.)

 About this series

 Today's cyber threats rely on human interaction, not just technical exploits.
 In fact, research for Verizon's 2022 "Data Breach Investigations Report" found that 82% of data breaches involve the human element.
-As the report states, this reality "puts the person square in the centre of the security estate."
+As the report states, this reality "puts the person square in the center of the security estate."
 Attackers use social engineering to trick people into clicking unsafe URLs, opening malicious attachments, entering their credentials, sending sensitive data, transferring funds and more.

 4. Social media

 6. Insider risk

 Research from Unit 42 shows that more than 75% of ransomware is delivered by email and about 20% through web browsing.
 Ransomware operators often rely on social engineering—and human nature—to compromise users and launch their attacks.
 It's critical that your users understand what ransomware is, how to recognize it and what actions they can take against these highly disruptive attacks.

 Ransomware is essentially a tool that enables extortion.
 It's a type of malicious software (malware) that locks away critical data, usually by encrypting it, until the victim pays a ransom fee to the attacker.